 People or charities can be beneficiaries.
 If you name a charity, use the full name and charitable organization number instead of a person’s name.

-If you are naming a minor, you will want to name a trustee to look after the funds on the minor's behalf .
-If you do not name a trustee, a Public Trustee will be appointed.
+If you're naming a minor as a beneficiary, you'll also want to name a trustee to look after the funds on the minor's behalf.
+If you don't name a trustee, a Public Trustee will be appointed.

 If you have not provided the names of your beneficiaries to LAPP or in your will, any funds will be paid out to your estate.

 You should occasionally review who you have named as a beneficiary.
-Changes in your family, finances and other things might mean you want to change who has been named.
-A great way to check on which beneficiaries you have named to LAPP (outside of a will) is on mypensionplan.ca.
-You can add or change beneficiaries there too.
+Changes in your family, finances, and other things might mean you want to change who has been named.
+A great way to check on which beneficiaries you have named to LAPP (outside of a will) is by logging in at the top right corner of this website and reviewing Your Pension Profile, LAPP’s secure area where you can also add or change your beneficiary(ies) on file with LAPP.

-Finally, you may want to consider getting legal and financial advice when you are making these decisions.
+Finally, you may want to consider getting legal and financial advice when you're making these decisions.